 Premiums written comprise premiums on contracts incepted during the financial year.
 Premiums are shown gross of brokerage payable and exclude taxes and duties levied on them.
-Estimates are made for pipeline premiums, representing amounts due to the Syndicate not yet notified, as well as adjustments made to premiums written in prior accounting periods including portfolio transfers.

 Outwards reinsurance premiums are accounted for in the same accounting period as the premiums for the related direct inwards business.